hwanggu-corgi/hwanggu-log/update.md

         - Corgi completed learning about `using interaction with methods`♥♥

 4. Corgi working on hyungmogu.com dashboard♥♥
-    - Corgi integrating front-end dashboard to backend♥♥ #101
+    - Corgi integrating front-end dashboard to backend♥♥ #102
+        - Corgi working on setting up postgresql on heroku server♥♥
         - Corgi completed loading `hyungmogu.com` server to heroku♥♥
         - Corgi completed working on adding DELETE call on `/techs-used/:id`♥♥
         - Corgi completed working on adding DELETE call on `/highlights/:id`♥♥